go.even.to/

 For his troubles, Ashley is repeatedly thrown out of concert halls and dressing rooms.
 But the movie provides a happy ending for him when he gets the interview he has sought so relentlessly.

 The concept of ABBA The Movie was very easy.
 The main aim was to show the group performing live and the tiny storyline was the secondary thing.
 The group did not have to do any advanced acting and in fact in the scenes they do other things that singing, they act themselves.
 The Movie was disappointing if you wanted to see behind-the-stage footage or to see ABBA in private.
-There are some shot cuts including footage from behind the stage.
-The parts showing ABBA "acting" are Ashley's dream (the video clip to The Name Of The Game), short parts in the elevator (the video to Eagle), ABBA in their hotel room (filmed at the Sheraton hotel in Stockholm - go.to/abba.related) and the group in studio singing Thank You For the Music.
+The parts showing ABBA "acting" are featured in: Ashley's dream (the video clip to The Name Of The Game), short parts in the elevator (the video to Eagle), ABBA in their hotel room (filmed at the Sheraton hotel in Stockholm - go.to/abba.related) and the group in studio singing Thank You For the Music.
 The press conference is "real" and not performed for the movie.

 Additional filming in Stockholm - late summer 1977